27 January 2021

 LOPI GAS FIREPLACES

-To keep your Lopi Gas Fireplace running at its optimum, it’s important to have it serviced annually.
+To keep your Lopi Gas Fireplaces in Sydney running at their optimum, it’s important to have them serviced annually.
 Neglecting to properly inspect and maintain your fireplace could lead to the build-up of dirt and soot, causing your fireplace to not function correctly.

 Servicing your fireplace involves first removing all media such as ceramic stones, logs and embers from your fireplace.
 Next is the inspection of the pilot, gas line and gas valve, as well as checking the gas pressure and removing any blockages caused by the build-up of soot or debris in the burner plate.